History of transport: Space

 The realistic dream of spaceflight dated back to Konstantin Tsiolkovsky, however Tsiolkovsky wrote in Russian, and this was not widely influential outside Russia.
-Spaceflight became an engineering possibility with the work of Robert H. Goddard's publication in 1919 of his paper 'Robert H. Goddard#A Method of Reaching Extreme Altitudes ,A Method of Reaching Extreme Altitudes'; where his application of the de Laval nozzle to liquid-propellant rockets gave sufficient power that interplanetary travel became possible.
+Spaceflight became an engineering possibility with the work of Robert H. Goddard's publication in 1919 of his paper 'Robert H. Goddard#A Method of Reaching Extreme Altitudes'; where his application of the de Laval nozzle to liquid-propellant rockets gave sufficient power that interplanetary travel became possible.
 This paper was highly influential on Hermann Oberth and Wernher von Braun, later key players in spaceflight.

 The first human spaceflight was achieved with the Soviet space program's Vostok 1 mission in 1961.
 The lead architects behind the mission were Sergei Korolev and Kerim Kerimov, with Yuri Gagarin being the first astronaut.
 On May 5, 1961, the US launched its first suborbital Mercury astronaut, Alan Shepard, in the Freedom 7 capsule.
-Unlike Gagarin, Shepard manually controlled his spacecraft's attitude and landed inside it hence making his mission the first "completed" human spaceflight according to previous FAI definitions.
 Kerimov later went on to launch the first space docks (Kosmos 186 and Kosmos 188) in 1967 and the first space stations (Salyut and Mir series) from 1971 to 1991.
 The first spaceflight to the Moon was achieved with NASA's Apollo 11 mission in 1969, with Neil Armstrong and Buzz Aldrin being the first astronauts on the Moon.

 Navigational advances

-The thirteenth century saw the rise of the magnetic compass for overseas travel.
+The 13th century saw the rise of the magnetic compass for overseas travel.
 Prior to its creation, seamen would have to rely on landmarks and stars as guides for navigation.
 The compass allowed sailors to plot a course, and using magnetic north as a reference, could travel through fog and overcast.
 This also led to shorter voyages, as they could plot more linear approaches to destinations.
 Portolan charts rose up, plotting this linear excursion routes, making sea navigation more accurate and efficient.
 In 1761, marine chronometer was invented.